logo2

 Alcatraz

-In addition to being an artistic expression, this dance has a profound cultural meaning, representing the Peruvian people's connection with nature and respect for the environment.
-It is also a way to preserve local traditions and pass them on from generation to generation.
+In addition to being an artistic expression, it highlights the connection of the Peruvian people with nature and respect for the environment.
+It also helps preserve local traditions and pass them on to future generations.

 Marinera